GT Identification and Assessment Information

 Each campus elects a GT Campus Committee to review the nomination, identification, and selection process, as well as the instructional design and delivery of the program.
 This committee should be composed of at least three people.
 Suggested members include an administrator, teacher, counselors, and specialists.
 Members of the committee must be current in the required GT training.

-- Grades 1-12: First day of school through early October (deadline included on referral form)
+- Grades 1-12: First day of school through September

-- Kindergarten: First day of school through the last day of the first semester (December)
+- Kindergarten: First day of school through December

 Screening will be conducted once a year.
 Screening results are evaluated by the campus gifted committee before placement is determined.
 Summer testing will be provided for students who were not in attendance in an Alief school during the screening window.